Skip to main content

 Seeing how criminal gangs move their operations around the UK can help motorcyclists realise the importance of locking their bikes, and be more prepared when thefts rise in their area.

 This map shows the increases and decreases of motorcycle and scooter thefts by comparing the last full month’s data with the month before that.
+Remember – this is a MONTHLY overview.

 Open the tab below the map to show the data in full, as the colours represent the CHANGE to theft rates reported by each Police force, not the quantity.